Viola Florence Barnes

-Viola Florence Barnes (August 28, 1885 – July 1, 1979) was an American historian and writer, one of the most prominent female historians in the US in the first half of 20th century.
+Viola Florence Barnes (August 28, 1885 – July 1979) was an American historian and writer, one of the most prominent female historians in the US in the first half of 20th century.

 Life

 Born in Albion, Nebraska, Barnes was educated at the University of Nebraska and Yale University.
 She taught at Smith College (1933) and Mount Holyoke College (1933–1952).
 In 1940, she was honored by the Women's Centennial Congress as one of a hundred successful women in fields formerly closed to women.

 She focused on the history of New England and the Maritime provinces, her most famous work was The Dominion of New England (1923).

-Her papers are held at Mount Holyoke.
+She died in 1979, aged 93.
+Her papers are held at Mount Holyoke College.